 5. A Deep Knee Bend is essential to generate a Leg Drive

 Most players do not bend deep enough.
-The deeper the knee bend, the more the legs are “loaded” so that it can drive the entire body forward and upwards and generate racquet head speed and impart energy to the ball with the tennis racquet.
+The deeper the knee bend, the more the legs are “loaded.”
+This allows the legs to drive the entire body forward and upward.
+As a result, racquet head speed increases and energy transfers powerfully into the ball.

-Elbow up, racquet down in the trophy position, and as the leg drive is released, the racquet head will accelerate through the impact zone of the serve with tremendous speed.
+Keep the elbow up and the racquet down in the trophy position.
+As the leg drive fires, the racquet head accelerates through the impact zone with tremendous speed.

 6. Have a loose, live arm

-Having a very loose and live hard is very important so as to take advantage of the kinetic chain where the shoulder, elbow and wrist are the final parts of the chain.
-A loose live arm allows the server to generate massive racquet head speed that will impart massive power or spin to the ball as desired by the server.
+Having a very loose and live arm is vital.
+It allows you to take full advantage of the kinetic chain.
+Specifically, the shoulder, elbow and wrist are the final links in that chain.
+A loose, live arm generates massive racquet head speed.
+This imparts either power or spin to the ball, depending on your intention.

 7. Focus on the impact